jennifer-z-1/Derma_Image_Classification/README.md

 ---
 ### Model Development
 Considering the limited dataset, pre-trained models with less parameters and layers were selected to prevent overfitting, improve training stability, and better generalization.
 This includes:
-- Inception
+- InceptionV3
-- ResNet
+- ResNet50
 - Xception
-- DenseNet
+- DenseNet201

 Hyperparameters (e.g. batch size, learning rate, num of layers frozen) were also experimented with to optimize the performance of the model.
 Other techniques experimented with includes data augmentation, transfer learning, ensemble models, weighted loss, and sampling to increase the size and diversity of the dataset, enhance generalization, mitigate overfitting, and balance class distribution.